-Tire manufacturing plants typically have unionized labor forces.
-The company might face contentious labor issues in a number of manufacturing plants with unionized labor.
+Tire manufacturing plants typically have unionized labor forces, which can lead to contentious labor issues.

 Historically, the Canadian operation has not had unionized labor.
-However 35% of the employees working in the two U.S. plants are union members.
-The current union contract expires in 2016.
+However, 35% of the employees working in the two U.S. plants are union members.
+The current union contract expires in 2019.
 After normalizing for standard of living differentials between geographical locations, the labor cost in the Canadian operation is 20% lower than similar operations in the U.S.